 An extreme story that relates to temporary spousal support

 How was this issue solved?
-Well, our client agree to pay a hefty sum of temporary spousal support to his wife for the privilege of remaining in the family home during the divorce.
+Well, our client agrees to pay a hefty sum of temporary spousal support to his wife for the privilege of remaining in the family home during the divorce.
 From his wife’s perspective, she was getting enough money to pay rent on a house for her to live in after the divorce with the kids.
 From his perspective, he got the stability that he was craving- at a price.

 Spousal maintenance and contractual alimony